Psuedomonas/Checksum-Checker/README.md

-# Checksum-Checker
+# Checksum Checker
-Developer: Nicholas Zehm
+# Developer: Nicholas Zehm
-3/11/2020
+# Date: 3/11/2020
-My own checksum checker using powershell
+# About: My own checksum checker using powershell
 Interface and function inspired by Raymond Lin's MD5 and Sha Checksum Utility